 Differences in business models can generate variations in DSO, so don't consider this the final word -- just a way to add some context to the numbers.
 But let's get back to our original question: Will Sequenom miss its numbers in the next quarter or two?

 I don't think so.
 AR and DSO look healthy.
-For the last fully reported fiscal quarter, Sequenom's year-over-year revenue grew 16.2%, and its AR grew 16%.
+For the last fully reported fiscal quarter, Sequenom's year-over-year revenue grew 16.8%, and its AR grew 12.9%.
 That looks OK.
-End-of-quarter DSO decreased 0.2% from the prior-year quarter.
-It was down 2% versus the prior quarter.
+End-of-quarter DSO decreased 3.4% from the prior-year quarter.
+It was up 1.3% versus the prior quarter.
 Still, I'm no fortuneteller, and these are just numbers.
 Investors putting their money on the line always need to dig into the filings for the root causes and draw their own conclusions.

 I use this kind of analysis to figure out which investments I need to watch more closely as I hunt the market's best returns.
 However, some investors actively seek out companies on the wrong side of AR trends in order to sell them short, profiting when they eventually fall.
 Which way would you play this one?
 Let us know in the comments below, or keep up with the stocks mentioned in this article by tracking them in our free watchlist service, My Watchlist.

 Add Sequenom to My Watchlist.